 You can refer yourself by contacting us or someone else can do it for you (teacher, mentor, doctor, key worker, other professionals, parent, carer, partner or a friend).
 All the details on how to do this are in the “contact us” section on our website.

 All YPAS staff are professionally qualified and experienced in working with children, young people and families.
 We provide placements to a number of students.
 You will always be informed should you be offered support form a staff member currently studying.

 You can share your problems and difficulties with your therapist who will help you make sense of what’s going on.
 They will also give you the time and space to express what it really feels like.

-Our Support Service team They offer a range of 1-1 support, group work programmes and drop-in services to help young people address the difficulties that are getting in the way of their goals.
+Our wellbeing services team offer a range of 1-1 support, group work programmes and drop-in services to help young people address the difficulties that are getting in the way of their goals.

 Families, parents, carers, partners, brothers and sisters, and partners.